 Building upon scholarly geocritical conversations, my project helps to denaturalize the culturally hegemonic artifice of separate places by reviving pre-1989 leftist ideas of international solidarity, while disapproving of separators from both the left and the right.
 Highlighting the fluid lines of belonging featured in four exemplary literary works, my project rethinks Heimat from a critical, yet hopeful perspective.
 Moving beyond antagonistic dichotomies of good vs. evil and victim vs. perpetrator, these literary examples show how acknowledgment of another’s unique challenges can interpersonally establish collective responsibility.
 In analyzing these illustrations of a radically new cross-cultural, intersubjective concept of open inclusion, my project provides insight toward establishing more all-embracing notions of home.

-PhD, German Literature and Culture, University of Illinois (dissertation defense April 2023)
+PhD, German Literature and Culture, University of Illinois (dissertation defense Spring 2023)

 M.A., German, University of Illinois (May 2017)

 B.S., German Education, Missouri State University (May 2004)